Yeelock/My-first-java-project/README.md

 # My-first-java-project
-This is my first java project!
+1. This is my first java project!
 All start by copying from text book!
+2. Hope you like it, but just a hello world as output